6 B2B SEO Case Study Insights from Real Brands

 Find out who your top competitors are by putting your seed words into Google search and working your way through the top results.

-Once you find the keywords that fit into this criteria, adjust your list accordingly.
+Once you find the ones that fit these criteria, adjust your list accordingly.

 User search intent can be divided into four different types: